wisemen-digital/CompoundFetchedResultsController/README.md

 The newly created FRC can be used as you would any other FRC in UITableViewController, UICollectionViewController, etc...
 Just be careful that you might be mixing fetched result types and handle those cases accordingly.

+**Important note**: You might encounter issues if you're mixing FRCs that might notify about multiple parallel imports at the same time.
+In those cases it's recommended to only use `reloadData()` on your table/collection view to avoid crashes in UIKit.

 ### Static FRCs

 This library provides a class for creating a FRC using static data, simply called `StaticFetchedResultsController`.
 Use it as follows: